Aniket1313/Project-Travel-Insurance/README.md

 # Project-Travel-Insurance

+### Minimizing the risk for the travel insurance company by predicting whether a customer would claim insurance based on existing data which would help the company make better decisions for sanctioning further insurance policies.

 - Predict the Claim of Insurance (Yes 1 or No 0).

 - Binary Classification problem having to deal with class imbalance.